-John Burgess asked that the HPC be updated more frequently on historic preservation related projects and be a part of the process earlier on.
+John Burgess asked that the HPC be involved in historic preservation related projects at the onset.
 There was general agreement among board members on this point.

 Adjourn: A motion was made to adjourn (TG), seconded (EB), and approved unanimously.
 The meeting was adjourned at 7:30 p.m.